plants Crossword Puzzles

 Down

-- a group of seed-producing plants
+- a type of stem

 Across

-- plants that produce or make their own food
+- organisms that can make their food.

 Down